-The GFOA also has a program for Distinguished Budget Presentation.
-The City has submitted its annual budget for fiscal year 2016 to the GFOA for this award.
+In addition, the City received the GFOA's Award for Distinguished Budget Presentation for its annual budget for the fiscal year 2016.
+This was the first year that the City received this award.
 In order to qualify for the Distinguished Budget Presentation Award, the City's budget document must meet the program criteria as a policy document, as a financial plan, as an operations guideline, and as a communications device.